chef/automate/components/docs-chef-io/content/automate/disclosure_panel_and_banner.md

 ## Banner

-The  **Banner** displays custom content at the top of every page Chef Automate, including the sign in page.
+The  **Banner** displays custom content at the top of every page Chef Automate, including the sign-in page.
 Use it to add a message, warning, or instructions to Chef Automate users.The Banner can display only one message, warning or an instruction throughout the interface.

 An example banner: